 October 16, 2020, PHILADELPHIA, PA – The Pennsylvania Horticultural Society (PHS) will host PHeaSt: A Harvest Party 2020, a virtual celebration of good food, gardening, culture, and family, on Friday, November 13, 2020 from 6:30-7:30 pm.
-Guests will experience a cross-cultural culinary adventure, led by the brother/sister duo of Roland Kassis and Nathalie Richan -- owners of the Fishtown restaurants Suraya and Café La Maude – who will prepare a menu based on their Lebanese grandmother’s traditional recipes they learned while growing up in Beirut.
+Guests will experience a cross-cultural culinary adventure, led by Nathalie Richan – chef/owner of the Fishtown restaurants Suraya and Café La Maude – who will prepare a menu based on her Lebanese grandmother’s traditional recipes she learned while growing up in Beirut.

 Like many regions around the world, Lebanon has recently seen a resurgence in urban food growing as a measure to address food security.
 This effort is paralleled in Philadelphia with PHS’s recent Harvest 2020 food growing initiative, which since May 2020 has supported 250+ communities throughout the region to grow and share fresh produce with those experiencing food insecurity.